 A quick preliminary word on the difference between a law and a regulation which students and non-lawyers may find helpful.
 A law is enacted by a government unit (such as the federal government or a state government) by being passed by the legislative body (e.g., Congress) and then signed by the executive (e.g., the President or a Governor).
 In contrast, a regulation is issued by a regulatory body which has legal authority over certain sectors.
 Examples of regulators include the Federal Deposit Insurance Corporation (FDIC) and New York State Department of Financial Services (NYDFS).
 The regulator exists and has authority by virtue of a law, giving it the right to issue certain rules.
 Regulated organizations may hold a license which is overseen by the regulator, and to keep that license they need to follow the regulator’s rules.

 A quick word on the distinction between cybersecurity and privacy requirements.
-This is a complex area where people could spend hours debating the distinctions, and this debate will not help organizations with practical planning and compliance.
-(This is similar to the debate about cybersecurity vs. information security, which I resolve by lumping them together as "Information security and cybersecurity").
-I resolve that debate similarly here, and it is helpful to simply lump both categories together as "Cybersecurity and Privacy Law".
+This is a complex area where people could spend hours debating various distinctions.
+For the purposes of compliance, it is simpler to lump both categories together as "Cybersecurity and Privacy Law".

 2. Criminal Laws